-Table 2 - Inquiries and Disclosures Received April 1, 2019 - March 31, 2020
+Table 2 - Inquiries and Disclosures Received April 1, 2021 - March 31, 2022

 The PIDA Subsection Inquiry / Disclosure Status / Disposition 4(1)(a) an act or omission constituting an offence under an Act of the Legislature or the Parliament of Canada, or a regulation made under an Act.
-Inquiry re: offence under the Criminal Code.
-Referral to law enforcement, matter remains active in justice system.
+N/A N/A 4(1)(b) an act or omission that creates a substantial and specific danger to the life, health or safety of persons, or to the environment, other than a danger that is inherent in the performance of the duties or functions of an employee.
+1) Inquiry re: an act or omission that creates a substantial and specific danger to the life, health or safety of persons.
 Provision of advice.
-4(1)(b) an act or omission that creates a substantial and specific danger to the life, health or safety of persons, or to the environment, other than a danger that is inherent in the performance of the duties or functions of an employee.
-Inquiry re: an act or omission that creates a substantial and specific danger to the life, health or safety of persons.
-This matter was also disclosed to the responsible department where redress should occur.
+This matter disclosed to the responsible department where redress should occur.
+4(1)(c) gross mismanagement, including of public funds or a public asset.
+2) Inquiry re: gross mismanagement.
 Provision of advice.
-4(1)(c) gross mismanagement, including of public funds or a public asset.
+Potential discloser did not meet definition of wrongdoing.
 Inquiry re: gross mismanagement.
-Inquiry re: gross mismanagement.
+Inquiry migrated to Citizens' Representative Act.
+4) Inquiry re: gross mismanagement.
 Provision of advice.
-Discloser opted not to proceed with formal disclosure.
+Did not meet the definition of wrongdoing.
+Potential discloser was not a public employee, therefore, not entitled to disclose.
+5) Inquiry re: gross mismanagement.
 Provision of advice.
-Allegations remain under assessment at the end of fiscal year.
+Potential discloser did not meet the definition of wrongdoing.
+6) Inquiry re: gross mismanagement.
+Referred to Protected Disclosure Policy, Memorial University.
 4(1)(d) knowingly directing or counselling a person to commit a wrongdoing described in paragraph (a), (b) or (c).
 N/A N/A

-There were no investigations commenced under the PIDA during the fiscal year 2020-21.
-One disclosure received during the 2020-21 fiscal year remains under assessment.
+There were no investigations commenced under the PIDA during the fiscal year 2021-22.